GregDomzalski/GregDomzalski.github.io/content/about/wants/index.md

 Please contact me at: gregslist (dot) 3suvv (at) simplelogin (dot) com

 This is a privacy email address that will occasionally rotate depending on how much spam it brings in.
 Those 5 random characters are what will likely change over time.
-Obviously replace (dot) with . and (at) with @.
+Replace (dot) with . and (at) with @.

 **Where I'm willing to travel:**

 I am located near West Grove, PA in Chester County.
-I am willing to travel 20-40 miles for most systems, typically on Fridays or the weekend.
+I am willing to travel 20-40 miles for most systems.
+Typically on Fridays or the weekend.
 For certain special items, I may consider traveling further, especially if you're willing to meet me along the way.

 **How I handle payment:**